St. James' Episcopal Church (Manhattan): Recent history

 In 1996 St. James' called as rector the Rev. Brenda G. Husson, the first woman chosen to lead a parish of such size and prominence in the diocese.
 Under Husson's leadership, St. James' received a large private grant to establish the Partners in Mission program.
 The PIM grant currently supports ongoing partnerships with the Anglican Diocese of Southern Malawi in Africa, three Episcopal parishes in Haiti, as well as regular work with the Osborne Association's outreach to children with incarcerated parents in New York.

+Husson retired in 2023, after 27 years as rector.

 St. James' was invited to participate in the Lilly Endowment's nationwide Transition into Ministry program for the mentoring of new clergy.
 The position of 'Lilly Fellow' was created in 2003 to train new priests in all aspects of parish life.

 St. James' celebrated its bicentennial year in 2010.
 The parish welcomed Katharine Jefferts Schori, Presiding Bishop of the Episcopal Church, for a festive service marking the culmination of the bicentennial year on November 14, 2010.